bitfwdcommunity/Blockathon/README.md

 - Format - How many hours/days will you run the event for?
 - Date and Time - When will it be held?
 - Venue - Where will it be held?
+- Budgetting - How much money will you require?
-- Finances/ Budget / Sponsorship - How are you going to finance the event?
+- Sponsorship - How are you going to finance the event?
 - Speakers / Judges / Mentors - Who will be speaking?
 - Prizes - What will the attendees be awarded?

 ## Marketing
 - Duration / 2 Weeks before... / 3 - 4 weeks
 - Website
-- Info pack (Link to telegram / schedule / XXX)
+- Info pack (Link to telegram / schedule / XXX)- VEGANISM
 - EDM + Eventbrite
 - Social Media Channels - Facebook Event

+ BUY TICKET
+ INFO PACK
+ GOOGLE FORM

 ## During the Event
 - Preparation (Highly dependant on venue - Chairs / Wifi / Power sockets/ Registration / Dietary / XX)
 - Sample agenda picture again
-- Organising Team - (MC with time constraints / Logisitics / Social media )
+- Organising Team - (MC with time constraints / Logisitics / Social media ) + a few main people + vollies
 - Presenting the problem...
+(Keynote person)
-- Arrival of the guests (Telegram)
+- Arrival of the guests (Telegram + NAME TAGS)
 - Following the Format
-- Catering (Food and drinks )
+- Catering (Food and drinks / Budgetting)
-- Format of the presentation at the end of the day
+- Pitch + Judgin criteria (5 minutes+ show crtieriar a week before / infopack)
-- During the Pitch (MC / Time constraints)
+- During the Pitch (MC / Time constraints / Timer on iPAd)
-- End of the Pitch + Celebration/Networking
+- End of the Pitch (judging sheets / MC) - GeT FOOD during this.
+- Prize + TY for the judges (Trezor)
+- Celebration/Networking

 Low budget:
 - Supermarket - bulk / online deliveries
 - Bread / Cereal Milk /
 - Snacks - biscuits / sugar
 - Roast chicken for sandies
-30 people = $400-500
+30 people = $400-500 AUD

 Medium
 - Order restaurant for deals ( buritos / suhsi / sandiwhces / falafel and wraps / XXX)